 It is 6:30 in the morning and too hot to sleep anymore.
-We start driving towards the middle of Nevada in search of food and coffee, when we suddenly realize it is the 4th of July.
-Everything that might be open in middle-of-nowhere Nevada is sure to be closed.
+We start driving towards the middle of Nevada in search of food and coffee, when we suddenly realize it is the 4th of July and we had some issues with our windshield.
+Everything that might be open in middle-of-nowhere Nevada is sure to be closed so we will have to fix it later, luckily services as autoglasstec online could help us with this.
 And the most nutrient-dense part of our dinner last night was potato chips (possibly because we chose to climb a multi-pitch in Toulumne late in the day, so all the eateries were closed by the time we finished).

 A couple hours later, our stomachs grumbling audibly, we pull into Tonopah – the only place that can be called a town for hundreds of miles.
 Tonopah was a bustling mining town…in the early 1900s.
 As we drive through, shuttered blind after closed door welcome us.